TabithaSW/Data_Forge_Fusion/README.md

 - Logging and error handling.
 - User selected customization for the format of the file.
 - File comparison highlight.
-- Exporting the file elsewhere.
 - File compression.
 - Convert to PDF or have an additional PDF option for download.
 - Downloading multiple copies on one run.
 - Support for other formats such as MLoad.
 (From MLoad to CSV for Teradata)
 - Drag and drop ability for files.
-- Limit preview window for display widget.
 - Highlighting missing data values or issues.
 Generate a data summary.
-- Instead of converting, just allow preview of specific rows/columns.
 - Allow user to use the program script in command prompt.